The Cult: Choice of Weapon and Hidden City (2011–2017)

 In an October 2016 interview with PopMatters journalist J.C.
 Maçek III, Cult guitarist Billy Duffy spoke of the band's playlist while on tour, saying "Obviously you want to make an impactful [show]," he continues.
 "There are some practical, pragmatic decisions made.
 If you're playing to a crowd who are not very familiar with you, there's no point of going too deep but we do always make sure we play a new song.
 Like on Guns N' Roses' [tour] we had fifty minutes which is ten songs all in.
-So, you know we just made sure that in those ten songs we played 'Deeply Ordered Chaos' which we’re proud of and it makes a certain statement.
+So, you know we just made sure that in those ten songs we played 'Deeply Ordered Chaos' which we're proud of and it makes a certain statement.
 And it just alerts people to the fact that, yes, we have made a record in the last 30 years.
 You know and that's a good thing.
 Psychologically, that's the blood transfusion that we need.
 And we're very mindful, we have a very loyal fan base.
 We don't pander as you well know."

-Under the Midnight Sun (2018–present)
+Under the Midnight Sun (2018–2022)

-In an April 2018 interview with Guitar World, guitarist Billy Duffy was asked if another album from The Cult was in the works.
+In an April 2018 interview with Guitar World, guitarist Billy Duffy was asked if an eleventh studio album by the Cult was in the works.
 He replied, "Never say never!
 Ian and I enjoy the process of making new music, and we feel it's vital to keep the band healthy, even if it's pretty much in the law of diminishing returns area now.
 Who knows if it will be a whole album a series of singles or an EP?
 I can say new Cult music will be forthcoming, but these days we don't rush it as there's no point.
 Quality is key.
 We are past the point of having to release stuff so if we feel it's good enough, then we will release it in some shape or another."

 On 2 April 2018, a tour of the United States of America called "Revolution 3 Tour" was announced for the summer.
 They performed as one of the three headliners, along with Stone Temple Pilots and Bush.

-In April 2019, The Cult announced that they would celebrate the 30th anniversary of the release of their fourth album Sonic Temple with a world tour, which began on 2 May in Houston, Texas and was expected to wrap up in 2020.
+In April 2019, the Cult announced that they would celebrate the 30th anniversary of the release of their fourth studio album Sonic Temple with a world tour, which began on 2 May in Houston, Texas and was expected to wrap up in 2020.